Harrison Tweed: Family

 Tweed was married three times and divorced twice.
-By his first marriage on June 14, 1914, to Eleanor Roelker, he had two children.
+By his first marriage on June 14, 1914, to author Eleanor Jenckes Roelker (1890–1952), daughter of Rhode Island politician William Greene Roelker, he had two children.
 Following his divorce in 1928, he married Blanche Oelrichs Barrymore, the former wife of John Barrymore who used the name Michael Strange in her acting and writing careers.
 They were divorced in 1942.
 He married Barbara Banning on 21 November 1942; they had one child.

-His daughters (with Eleanor Roelker) Eleanor Tweed, married Nelson W. Aldrich (a grandson of U.S. Senator Nelson W. Aldrich); and Katharine Winthrop Tweed, married Archibald Bulloch Roosevelt Jr. (a grandson of U.S. President Theodore Roosevelt).
+His daughters (with Eleanor J. Roelker) Eleanor Tweed, married Nelson W. Aldrich (a grandson of U.S. Senator Nelson W. Aldrich); and Katharine Winthrop Tweed, married Archibald Bulloch Roosevelt Jr. (a grandson of U.S. President Theodore Roosevelt).
 Through his eldest daughter, Eleanor, he was the grandfather of Nelson W. Aldrich Jr. Through his daughter, Katherine, he was the grandfather of Tweed Roosevelt.